 This document describes an architecture for the specification, creation, and ongoing maintenance of Service Function Chains (SFC) in a network.
-It includes architectural concepts, principles, and components used in the construction of composite services through deployment of SFCs.
+It includes architectural concepts, principles, and components used in the construction of composite services through deployment of SFCs, with a focus on those to be standardized in the IETF.
 This document does not propose solutions, protocols, or extensions to existing protocols.